top of page

 Late March, 1993

-Shortly after Blake's disappearance, his rented house in Palmer Canyon was broken into.
+Shortly after Blake's disappearance, his house is broken into.
 One item that was definitely stolen was Blake's answering machine.
 The family never had a chance to listen to any messages on the machine, and to this day, no one knows who was responsible for the break-in.
 Given the timing and the mysterious nature of Blake's disappearance, the theft of the answering machine remains a troubling event.

 Image created by ChatGPT